This article provides an in-depth look at pocket listings and their pros and cons, but let’s start with the key takeaways:

 Real estate agents have also used pocket listings to “premarket” a property to generate interest on it while the seller prepares it for the market or makes vital repairs.

-A seller may find a pocket listing beneficial as a way to price test a home and see if the property can generate any interest at the seller’s ideal asking price.
+A seller may find a pocket listing beneficial as a way to price test a home and see if the property can generate any interest at their ideal asking price.
 That way, they aren’t putting a potentially overpriced home on the MLS, where it will show a price history and the number of days spent on the market, which could raise concerns with buyers if the price has been lowered or the home has been on the market for a long time.

 In spite of these possible pros, pocket listings come with a lot of potential downsides that could mean way less money for the seller.
 Plus, many real estate agents are now barred from engaging in the practice.

 The National Association of REALTORS® recently cracked down on pocket listings with its newly approved “Clear Cooperation” policy, which requires that properties be listed on the MLS within 1 business day of marketing a property to the public.
 The policy went into effect on January 1, 2020, though local MLSs have until May 1, 2020 to fully implement it.

 NAR members, known as REALTORS®, make up a large portion of working real estate professionals, so while nonmembers aren’t bound to the trade association’s rules, this is a significant shift for the industry.
 REALTORS® who don’t follow the rules may be subject to warnings or fines, depending on the rules of their local REALTOR® association.

 When choosing a real estate agent, assessing their credentials will be key.
 Do your research and find the best fit for you and your situation.